Cruises can offer a stress-free vacation, even if you are a first-time solo traveller.

-Also, look at your itinerary and consider how long you are likely to be in your cabin.
-If your itinerary is practically a port each day, you won’t get much of an opportunity to enjoy the benefits of your private balcony or suite.
+When planning your first cruise, it pays to look at your itinerary and consider how long you are likely to be in your cabin.
+If your itinerary is close to a port each day, you won’t get much of an opportunity to enjoy the benefits of your private balcony or suite.

 8. Consider a specialist cruise booking agent

 Choosing a cabin can be exhausting and it is one area where a specialist cruise agent can be worth their weight in gold.

 They can often offer exclusive perks such as upgrades, drinks packages or extra onboard credit.
 If you are cruising for the first time, their knowledge of ships, itineraries and cabins often surpasses anything you will glean from trawling the internet.

 An independent traveller by nature, I initially resisted doing this and finally caved in and used an agent when booking a Baltic Sea cruise.
 I never looked back.